Red Shirts Challenge Runs!

 Is the course closed to the public?

-No. We are using a network of local footpaths and trails and is shared with ramblers, dogwalkers, horseriders and cyclists.
+No. We are using the Ranscombe Farm Reserve which is part of a network of local footpaths and trails and is shared with ramblers, dogwalkers, horseriders and cyclists.
 Runners do not have the right of way and need to be considerate of other users of the land.
-Please don't litter, we'll have a bin at the base camp and there are bins at various places along the routes.
+Please don't litter, we'll have a bin at the base camp.

 Can I leave personal drinks at the drinks station?